 To remove protection from files for others using your own account:

-Typical scenarios for removing protection from files for others include data discovery or data recovery.
-If you are using labels to apply the protection, you could remove the protection by setting a new label that doesn't apply protection or by removing the label.
+For example, you may want to remove protection for others for the sake of data discovery or recovery.
+If you are using labels to apply protection, you can remove that protection by setting a new label that doesn't apply protection, or you can remove the label.

 How to label files non-interactively for Azure Information Protection